 Today, I want to go into the pros and cons of baby led weaning.

-First, I will start with the pros and cons of my baby led weaning experience.
+First, I will start with the pros and cons of my personal baby led weaning experience.
 Then, you can read the pros and cons from other mamas who have embarked on their baby led weaning journey.

 Did you do baby led weaning?
 If so, let us know your experience in the comments below!